mitul01/mitul01/README.md

 ### Hi there 👋
 <p>
-Hey there 👋,For some people data is just facts or numerical values.
+For some people data is just facts or numerical values.
 For me data is a puzzle.
 When looked at it correctly it never fails to tell something stunning.
 I love to work with data whether be it manipulation , analyzation or visualization.
 My specialties include undying curiosity and constant handwork.
 After discovering my passion for Data Science , I gathered skills in data analytics and visualization , basics of statistical and mathematical inferences.
 Followed by Machine learning Algorithms.
 I have rigorously practiced my skills in various projects and hackathons.
 Currently exploring the field of Deep learning.
 Have had keen interest in Computer Vision and Object Detection.
 Programming languages Experience :- C, C++ , Python